gyulanemeth/bluefox.email/email-sending-concepts/txt-record.md

 The contents of these TXT records provide **instructions to receiving servers** about how to process and validate incoming email.
 Since they're stored in DNS, which is distributed and cached worldwide, updates to TXT records don't take effect immediately – changes typically propagate within 24-48 hours, depending on the TTL values.

 One important limitation: TXT records have a **maximum length** (traditionally 255 characters per string), but modern DNS implementations allow for multiple strings that are automatically concatenated.
-This allows for longer policies like extensive SPF records that list many authorized senders.
+This allows for longer policies, like extensive SPF records that list many authorized senders.

 ## Why are TXT Records Important?